 The BRAZOS ISD shall obtain informed consent from the parent or guardian of a student before the initial provision of special education and related services to the student.
 BRAZOS ISD will not construe consent for initial evaluation as consent for initial provision of special education and related services.
-The SPECIAL EDUCATION DEPT shall make reasonable efforts to obtain informed consent from the parent or guardian for the initial provision of special education and related services; however, if the parent or guardian fails to respond to a request for, or refuses to consent to, the initial provision of special education and related services, BRAZOS ISD cannot seek to override the parent's refusal to consent to the initial provision of special education and related services to the student.
-If the parent does not provide informed written consent for the initial provision of special education and related services, BRAZOS ISD will not be considered to be in violation of the requirement to make FAPE available to the student because of the failure to provide the student with the special education and related services for which the parent refuses to or fails to provide consent.
-BRAZOS ISD is also not required to convene an ARD committee meeting or develop an IEP for the student.
-120
+The Diagnostician shall make reasonable efforts to obtain informed consent from the parent or guardian for the initial provision of special education and related services; however, if the parent or guardian fails to respond to a request for, or refuses to consent to, the initial provision of special education and related services to the student.
+If the parent does not provide informed written consent for the initial provision of special education of special education of the requirement to make FAPE available to the student because of the failure to provide the student with the special education and related services for which the parent refuses to or fails to provide consent.
+BRAZOS ISD is also not required to convene an ARD committee meeting or develop an IEP for the student.120